Create cluster

 3. Configure job scheduling (optional)

-If Hive job or Spark job is selected, you can configure job scheduling.
-If No configuration is selected, job scheduling will not be set.
+When configuring job scheduling, choose from Hive job, Spark job, or None.
+If you select Hive job or Spark job, you can configure the job scheduling.
+If you choose None, no job scheduling will be configured.

-- When configuring job scheduling, click the [Refresh] icon to fetch Object Storage bucket information.
+- When configuring job scheduling, click the [refresh] icon to fetch Object Storage bucket information.

-- Click Management page to navigate to the Object Storage service.
+- Click Management Page to navigate to the Object Storage service.

 Configure Hive job scheduling

-Configure scheduling for Hive jobs.
+Configure the scheduling for Hive jobs.

 -